Bundesliga: Bayern Munich edge out Hertha in sub-zero Berlin | DW | 05.02.2021

 So Bayern will have welcomed their departure from a snowy Berlin, especially after securing a hard-fought 1-0 victory over Hertha Berlin thanks to a Kingsley Coman strike.

-Sun and 20 degrees will welcome them in Doha, Qatar, where they’ll compete in the Club World Cup.
-In this hectic season, with a packed schedule, those extra matches will add an extra burden.
+Sun and 20 degrees Celsius will welcome them in Doha, Qatar, where they'll compete in the Club World Cup.
+In this hectic season, with a packed schedule, those extra matches will add a further burden.

 But after a game like this, a brief sojourn in the sun could actually give the squad a welcome boost.